 Like any form of data, not all PII is equal.
 PII should be evaluated by determining its PII confidentiality impact level.

-PII confidentiality impact levels range from low, moderate or high to indicate the potential harm that could result to an individual or organization if the data was accessed, used or disclosed.
+PII confidentiality impact levels range from low, moderate, or high to indicate the potential harm that could result to an individual or organization if the data is compromised.

 Each organization needs to decide on what factors it will use to determine impact levels and then create and operationalize the appropriate policies, procedures and controls.
 That said, there are six general factors:

 - Identifiability: How easy can the PII be used to identify a specific individual?

 - Quantity of PII: How many people would be exposed in a data breach?

 - Data field sensitivity: How sensitive is each individual PII data element?

 - Context of use: How is the PII being collected, stored, used, processed, disclosed or disseminated?

 - Obligations to protect confidentiality: Does your organization have any legal or regulatory obligations to protect PII?
 Obligations include laws, regulations or other mandates like the Privacy Act, General Data Protection Regulation (GDPR), Health Insurance Portability and Accountability Act (HIPAA) and OMB guidance